temhelk/yngine/README.md

 Key aspects:
 - Yinsh boards are represented using 128-bit bitboards which are also used for move generation
-- MCTS with UCT is used for move search
+- For move search a parallel lock-free MCTS with UCT is used from this [paper](https://liacs.leidenuniv.nl/~plaata1/papers/paper_ICAART18.pdf)
 - Tree nodes are allocated using an arena allocator, and tree is destroy and created every move search for now, but later it might use a pool allocator

 ## Compiler limitations